uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.8.1 =
+* Fix WPML compatibility: inserted pages will now match the language of the parent page.

 = 3.8 =
 * Add `display='title-content'` to render both Title and Content in the same shortcode or block.
 Props dregad for the [request](https://github.com/dregad)!
 * Update block dev dependencies and rebuild block.